home-assistant/architecture/adr/0008-code-owners.md

 - Contributions to integrations marked as "internal".
 These integrations are code owned by the Home Assistant core team.
 - Contributions refactoring across multiple integrations, caused by changes to our core codebase.
 E.g., due to changes to the used platforms.
 - Small or low impact contributions to an integration.
 A currently active code owner for the integration or a Home Assistant code reviewer can decide it may be omitted.
-- The contributor pro-actively rejects to be listed as a code owner; however, a currently active code owner is willing to accept and take ownership for the contribution provided by the contributor.
+- The contributor pro-actively rejects to be listed as a code owner; however, a currently active code owner is willing to accept and take code ownership for the contribution provided by the contributor.

 Code owner(s) and Home Assistant code reviewers are encouraged to ask a contributor to join an integration code ownership, even when the contribution matches one of the exceptions above.